Professional brand and networking Mastering LinkedIn

 Frequently Asked Questions: How to Stop Playing It Safe

-The third-person summary is old-fashioned.
-It puts a wall between you and the reader, suggesting you are just going along with your career.
+No. Third-person summaries feel formal and passive.
+They put a wall between you and the reader, suggesting you are just going along with your career.

 Focus on what counts.